-The role of the supervisor is to provide advice, guidance, instruction and encouragement in the research activities of their students and to evaluate their progress and performance.
+The role of the supervisor or advisor is to provide advice, guidance, instruction, and encouragement in the research activities of their students and to evaluate their progress and performance.
 The supervisor must be aware of and adhere to the various and relevant university regulations; provide guidance to the student on the nature of research, the standards required, the adequacy of the student's progress, and the quality of the student's work; and be accessible to the student to give advice and constructive criticism.

 The supervisor and student must maintain contact through mutually agreed upon regular meetings.
-Supervisors who expect to be absent from the University for an extended period of time (including during sabbaticals) are responsible for making suitable arrangements (including the appointment of a temporary replacement) with the student and the chair of the program, or if applicable, the chair of the graduate committee for the continued supervision of the student or the nomination of another supervisor.
-All changes of this nature must be approved by the Dean, who can recommend further changes of the supervisor or supervisory committee.
+Supervisors who expect to be absent from the University for an extended period of time (including during sabbaticals) are responsible for making suitable arrangements (including the appointment of a temporary replacement) with the student and the Chair of the program, or if applicable, the Chair of the graduate committee for the continued supervision of the student or the nomination of another supervisor.
+All changes of this nature must be approved by the Chair of the program or graduate committee.

-4.4.2 Supervisory Committee Each student shall have a supervisory committee nominated by the Program and approved by the Dean.
-The chair of this committee shall be the supervisor.
+4.4.2 Supervisory Committee Each student in a thesis or project-based Master's program shall have a supervisory committee.
+The Chair of this committee shall be the supervisor.

 The committee consists of at least three members including the supervisor.
 One member is normally from outside the program.
 If, at any point, more than one member of a supervisory committee is absent from the University for an extended period of time (including during sabbaticals), arrangements should be made so that the progress of the student is not impeded.
 No more than one member of a supervisory committee should be on an extended absence at any one time.
+Timelines for the formation of a supervisory committee vary by program and are posted on the Graduate Administration website, www.unbc.ca/ graduate-administration.

-The duties of the committee include recommending a program of study chosen in conformity with the program requirements as stated in the graduate calendar (such as competence in languages other than

-English, in statistics, in computing, or in other research skills); meeting periodically to facilitate appropriate supervision of the thesis, project, or practicum; and participating in a final oral examination when the degree program requirements prescribes such an examination.
+The duties of the committee include recommending a program of study chosen in conformity with the program requirements as stated in the graduate calendar (such as competence in languages other than English, in statistics, in computing, or in other research skills); meeting periodically to facilitate appropriate supervision of the thesis, project, or practicum; and participating in a final oral examination when the degree program requirements prescribes such an examination.

 A member of a supervisory committee who has an adjunct or emeritus position with UNBC cannot be the sole supervisor of a graduate student.
 A faculty member who leaves UNBC cannot remain as the sole supervisor for a graduate student.
-The chair of the degree program is expected to ensure that a new supervisor or co-supervisor is appointed from existing faculty.
+The Chair of the degree program is expected to ensure that a new supervisor or co-supervisor is appointed from existing faculty.

-All such changes require the approval of the Dean who may recommend further changes of the supervisor or supervisory committee.
+All such changes require the approval of the Chair of the program or graduate committee, who may recommend further changes of the supervisor or supervisory committee.